 ERP5 is used for many critical applications.
 Our customers relies on it to run their every day business, and they can not accept having regularly bugs coming again and again.
 Every software issue could have important consequences, especially if you think about banking, aerospace applications and many others.
-Therefore Nexedi consider the quality as one of it's top priorities and decided to use automated testing since the early age of ERP5.
+Therefore Nexedi considers the quality as one of its top priorities and decided to use automated testing since the early age of ERP5.

 Therefore, after our switch to git, we introduced the rule "contributions must not introduce ANY regression".
 So we started by fixing test failures, we checked all random issues, and we started to reject any code introducing failures.
-The idea is simply to check all unit test before contributing changes to the central place.
+The idea is simply to check all unit tests before contributing changes to the central place.
 This can easily be done thanks to our Testing Infrastructure.

 Thanks to this rule, about any revision of ERP5 could be considered as stable.
-This is really a great success.
+This is a really great success.
 With a quantity of test growing, we have nearly 0 errors/failures all the time.

 Please find below a short description of all tests currently running: